IAEA Collection of Basic Principle Simulators for Education

 These desktop simulator codes provide insight and understanding of the designs as well as a clear understanding of the operational characteristics of the various reactor types.
 The simulators operate on personal computers and are provided for a broad audience of technical and non-technical personnel as an introductory educational tool.
 The preferred audience, however, are faculty members interested in developing nuclear engineering courses with the support of these very effective hands-on educational tools.
 The application of the simulator programs is limited to providing general response characteristics of selected types of power reactor systems and they are not intended to be used for plant-specific purposes such as design, safety evaluation, licensing or operator training.

-Feedback on the use of these simulators would be appreciated and should be sent to Mr. Chad Painter
+Feedback on the use of these simulators would be appreciated and should be sent to Mr. Chirayu Batra

 Workshops on Basic Principle Simulator for Education

-Since 1997, eighteen workshops have been held, in Egypt, Saudi Arabia, the Republic of Korea, Italy, Spain, the USA and in Vienna.
-The most recent workshop was held November 4-15, 2013 and was sponsored by TECNATOM.
+Since 1997, twenty (20) workshops have been held, in Egypt, Saudi Arabia, Malaysia, Chile, Jordan, the Republic of Korea, Italy, Spain, the USA and in Vienna.

-A recent TM on Technical Meeting on Effective Utilization of Nuclear Power Plant Simulators as Introductory Educational Tools was held in Vienna on May 19-22
+In 2014, a Technical Meeting on Effective Utilization of Nuclear Power Plant Simulators as Introductory Educational Tools was held in Vienna on May 19-22, 2014

 Please contact NENP Technology Development Section - Contact Point if you have any questions